PGappstudios/starforge-hub/replit.md

     - **Multiple Ranking Types**: Score-based for individual games, points-based for global.
     - **User Position Tracking**: Users can view their current rank across all leaderboards.
     - **Faction Statistics**: Aggregated statistics are available by user faction (oni, mud, ustur).
-- **User Management**: Direct user registration and authentication, with profile updates.
+- **User Management**: Discord OAuth and direct user registration/authentication, with profile updates.
 - **Game Integration**: Games interact with the leaderboard system via a utility function (`recordGameSession`) to submit scores and points.
 - **Credit System**: Integration with Stripe for payment processing to purchase in-game credits, featuring different credit packages.